cbyeung/cbyeung.github.io/_posts/2017-07-02-ASA-17-Boston-feedback.md

 - Hybrid compromise: model flow-over-cylinder-created drag as a damping factor to my stick model or volumetric mesh in ANSYS, (otherwise ropes could go on oscillating forever even after the bubbles are gone,) add bubbles as oscillatory force (P(t) = Rayleigh-Plesset...).
 In essence this is building a maths model on top of my existing work---probably the most tractable route according to Paul, though starting from scratch in OpenFOAM is also possible.

 In short, as Paul said, there is a whole continuum of options, and no right answer.

+# List of tools to be vetted
+- COMSOL: possible
+- OpenFOAM: possible; need a lot of maths to write my own solver though; probably too difficult
+- Autodesk Inventor: probably not
+- ANSYS Fluent: possible
+- Solidworks flow simulation: probably not
+- QuickerSim MATLAB: almost definitely not